River View Cemetery (Portland, Oregon)

-River View Cemetery is a non-profit cemetery located in the southwest section of Portland, Oregon.
+River View Cemetery is a non-profit cemetery located in the southwest section of Portland, Oregon, United States.
 Founded in 1882, it is the final resting place of many prominent and notable citizens of Oregon, including many governors and members of the United States Senate.
-Other notable burials include Henry Weinhard's family, W.A.S.P Pilot Hazel Ying Lee, football player Lyle Alzado, baseball player Carl Mays, and famous western lawman Virgil Earp.

 History

 River View Cemetery Association lithographic stone used to print an early $500 bond or stock certificate.

 River View Cemetery Association was founded as a non-profit cemetery by William S. Ladd, James Terwilliger, Henry Failing, Henry W. Corbett, Henry Pittock, Simon Benson, and others in 1882.
 All those who joined co-owned the cemetery.
 In 1902 a Roll Call statue was added to honor the 165 Oregonians who died in the Spanish–American War.
 The statue has stood for 121 years, it was stolen briefly in 2023, until it was found and returned to its post in 2024.
 The first adult burial was Dr. William Henry Watkins.
 In the 1940s a 135-person chapel was added, designed by Pietro Belluschi.